ckaestne/seai/lectures/01_introduction/intro.md

 ----
 ## Teamwork

-* Teams stay together for project throughout semester, starting in next week
+* Teams stay together for project throughout semester, starting next week
 * Please fill out survey after class
 * Some advice in lecture + we'll help with debugging team issues
 * Peer grading on all milestones (based on citizenship on team)